-- Competitive sporting activities - Events (see the Community Events Fund) - Fundraising activities (for supporting an event to raise funds) - Projects, programmes or operational costs that have previously received Catalyst funding
+- Sporting activities. - Events (see the Community Events Fund). - Fundraising activities (for supporting an event to raise funds). - Projects, programmes or operational costs that have previously received a Social Enterprise Grant or Catalyst funding.

 In addition to the general application requirements the group or organisation must: